Kips Bay, Manhattan: Fire safety

-Kips Bay is served by the New York City Fire Department (FDNY)'s Engine Co.
-16/Ladder Co.
-7 fire station, located at 234 East 29th Street.
+Kips Bay is served by the New York City Fire Department (FDNY)'s Engine Company 16/Ladder Company 7 fire station, located at 234 East 29th Street.
+Completed in the late 1960s, the fire station consolidated Engine Company 16 (formerly located at 223 East 25th Street) and Ladder Company 7 (formerly located at 217 East 28th Street) into a single building.

 Health

 As of 2018, preterm births and births to teenage mothers in Kips Bay and East Midtown are lower than the city average.
 In Kips Bay and East Midtown, there were 78 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 1.5 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide), though the teenage birth rate was based on a small sample size.
 Kips Bay and East Midtown have a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 3%, less than the citywide rate of 12%, though this was based on a small sample size.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Kips Bay and East Midtown is 0.0102 mg/m3, more than the city average.
 Twelve percent of Kips Bay and East Midtown residents are smokers, which is less than the city average of 14% of residents being smokers.
 In Kips Bay and East Midtown, 10% of residents are obese, 5% are diabetic, and 18% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 7% of children are obese, compared to the citywide average of 20%.